-I have used my interviews with real Guernsey evacuees to create this 1940 Guernsey Evacuee Mother’s diary below.
+I have used my interviews with hundreds of real Guernsey evacuees to create this 1940 Guernsey Evacuee Mother’s diary below.
 It highlights some of the real experiences Guernsey’s 17,000 adult and child evacuees went through during 1940, in their evacuation to mainland Britain.
 I recently updated this diary with real images relating to the Guernsey evacuation.
 Please also see my ‘Writing my Book’ page!

 (You can subscribe to my Blog by email, see link on right of this page)